 So, there you go.
-I asked nicely (did you notice the pretty please?), and gave you four good reasons why you should take two minutes to review the books you read.
+I asked nicely (did you notice the pretty please?), and gave you four good reasons why you should take a minute to review the books you read.
 Who knows, your review could help make a career, or your lack of a review could help end one.
 You have a lot of power.
-Use it.
+Use it!

 And if you have read and reviewed one of my books, thank you.
 I will always be sincerely grateful for the time you took to do so, and you may have improved my life and warmed my heart in ways you’ll never know.
 Again, THANK YOU!

 Oh, and here's a fifth good reason: IT'S EASY

 You really don't even have to type words.
 You can just click the stars and you're done.
 Clicking the stars can even be fun.
 Here, I'll even get you started:

 You can click all sorts of stars there!

 Again, a great place to find things to give stars to!

 And remember: Every time you give a book five stars an angel gets their wings.
 It's proven science!

 I can’t really believe it’s been over ten years since I started writing about the Everflame, the bears of gray mountain, and all the rest.
 I’m thankful for my love of writing as well as the much needed creative outlet it brings to my life.
 Yet what I look back on and feel even more thankful for—and amazed by—is the people who have supported me along the journey.

 No one in this world gets to do what they love without help and support from others.
 It is a fact both sobering and humbling.
 I don’t take it for granted.